EricLBuehler/diffusion-rs/README.md

 | Model | Supports DDUF | Supports quantized DDUF |
 | -- | -- | -- |
 | FLUX.1 Dev/Schnell | ✅ | ✅ |

+## Contributing

+- Anyone is welcome to contribute by opening PRs
+  - See [good first issues](https://github.com/EricLBuehler/diffuse-rs/labels/good%20first%20issue) for a starting point!
+- Collaborators will be invited based on past contributions